The 13 Best Credit Cards of 2019

 To open a Discover it Secured credit card, you can make a security deposit between $200 and $2,500.
 (Your credit limit is equal to your security deposit.)
 Starting at eight months, Discover will review your account history to determine whether you can receive a refund of your security deposit and keep your credit limit.

-Important Pricing: The APR is 24.99% and there is no annual fee.
+Important Pricing: The APR is 25.24% variable and there is no annual fee.

 While the card has “Platinum” in the name, you shouldn’t expect any great rewards or perks — it’s just a regular credit card.
 Once you’re approved, you’ll automatically be considered for a credit limit increase if you make your first five monthly payments on time.

-Important Pricing: The APR is 26.96% and there is no annual fee.
+Important Pricing: The APR is 26.96% variable and there is no annual fee.

 The Discover it for Students credit card lets you earn 5% cash back on up to $1,500 you spend on purchases in categories that rotate each month.
 Plus, you’ll earn 1% cash back on everything else.
 You must sign up to earn the 5% cash back in the bonus categories.
 At the end of your first year as a cardholder, Discover will match, dollar-for-dollar, all the cash you've earned.